department-of-veterans-affairs/vets-website/content/pages/education/apply.md

 - You can't make changes to your application
 - For questions about Education Benefits please call <a href="tel:+18884424551">888-442-4551</a> (888-GI-BILL-1) from 8:00 a.m. - 7:00 p.m.
 ET Mon - Fri.
 - If we've asked for documents, please upload them through the GI Bill site. <a class="usa-button-primary" href="https://gibill.custhelp.com/app/home">Go to the GI Bill site</a>

+### What happens after I apply?

+- The transition from military to civilian life can be challenging.
+We offer tools and counseling programs to help you make the most of your educational options.
+[Learn about career counseling options](/education/tools-programs/education-career-counseling/).
+- You’ll get a COE in the mail if your application was approved.
+Bring this to the VA certifying official at your school.

 #### How long does it take us to make a decision?